Birth Control: The Birth Control Shot

 How Does the Birth Control Shot Work?

-- irregular or no menstrual periods
+- irregular periods or no menstrual periods

 - weight gain, headaches, and breast tenderness

-Who Uses the Birth Control Shot?
+Who Can Use the Birth Control Shot?

 Where Is the Birth Control Shot Available?